CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 ## Frontend

-Frontend bundle follows principles of Next.js pages.
+Frontend bundle follows the principles of Next.js pages.
 You have to export a React component and optionally you can use `getStaticProps`.

 ```tsx
 import { TGetStaticProps, TFrontendPluginProps } from '@cromwell/core';